12 Technology Stocks Moving In Tuesday's After-Market Session

 Gainers

-Super Micro Computer (NASDAQ:SMCI) shares increased by 14.17% to $26.5 during Tuesday's after-market session.
-At the close, Super Micro Computer's trading volume reached 63.4K shares.
-This is 18.68% of its average volume over the last 100 days.
-The company's market cap stands at $1.3 billion.
+Datasea (NASDAQ:DTSS) shares moved upwards by 4.92% to $2.13 during Tuesday's after-market session.
+Datasea's trading volume hit 137 shares by close, accounting for 0.14% of its average volume over the last 100 days.
+The company's market cap stands at $44.6 million.

-Sonim Technologies (NASDAQ:SONM) stock increased by 1.91% to $0.5.
-This security traded at a volume of 237 shares come close, making up 0.03% of its average volume over the last 100 days.
-The company's market cap stands at $28.8 million.
+Sanmina (NASDAQ:SANM) stock rose 4.2% to $31.0.
+Today's trading volume for this security ended up closing at 135.1K shares, which is 32.05 percent of its average volume over the last 100 days.
+The company's market cap stands at $2.1 billion.
+The company's, Q4 earnings came out today.

-Cemtrex (NASDAQ:CETX) shares increased by 1.76% to $1.14.
-This security traded at a volume of 3.7K shares come close, making up 0.3% of its average volume over the last 100 days.
-The market value of their outstanding shares is at $14.8 million.
+Marin Software (NASDAQ:MRIN) stock increased by 1.93% to $2.11.
+This security traded at a volume of 682 shares come close, making up 0.01% of its average volume over the last 100 days.
+The market value of their outstanding shares is at $14.4 million.
+As per the press release, Q3 earnings came out 3 days ago.

-Marin Software (NASDAQ:MRIN) stock increased by 1.38% to $2.18.
-At the close, Marin Software's trading volume reached 1.0K shares.
-This is 0.02% of its average volume over the last 100 days.
-The market value of their outstanding shares is at $14.9 million.

 Losers

-SolarEdge Technologies (NASDAQ:SEDG) stock decreased by 1.15% to $204.01.
-Trading volume for this security closed at 300, accounting for 0.02% of its average full-day volume over the last 100 days.
-The company's market cap stands at $10.1 billion.
-The company's, Q3 earnings came out yesterday.
+Model N (NYSE:MODN) stock decreased by 10.97% to $31.59.
+Model N's trading volume hit 39.4K shares by close, accounting for 13.44% of its average volume over the last 100 days.
+The company's market cap stands at $1.0 billion.
+As per the press release, Q4 earnings came out today.

 Posted-In: After-Hours Center Movers Tech